-Difference between Bank Guarantee Vs Letter of Credit
+Difference between Bank Guarantee and Letter of Credit

 So, let’s delve into the comparison between bank guarantees and letters of credit.